Another retired woman falls victim to insecurity in Córdoba: she was robbed of everything and ended up locked inside

 In the Ampliación Palmar neighborhood, criminals demanded a bank transfer from her and escaped in her car while she remained tied up

-A 70-year-old retiree endured an ordeal on Monday afternoon in her home in the Ampliación Palmar neighborhood, in Córdoba capital.
+A 70-year-old retiree endured an ordeal this Monday afternoon in her home in the Ampliación Palmar neighborhood, in Córdoba capital.
 Two criminals entered through a back door, threatened her, and demanded money, jewelry, and that she make a bank transfer.
 After the attack, they escaped in the victim's car, leaving her tied up and locked in the bathroom of her house.

 Impunity in broad daylight